Why Is My Bathroom Light Fixture Not Working?

 Estimated Time: Depends on personal level experience, ability to work with hand tools and electrical troubleshooting skills.

-Precaution: Identify the circuit, turn it OFF and then Tag it with a Note before performing any wiring or inspections.
+Precaution: Identify the circuit breaker, turn it OFF, and then Tag it with a Note before performing any wiring or inspections or repairs.

 The Most Common Problems with Bathroom Light Fixtures and How to Fix Them

-- At the GFI outlet for the bathroom press the Test button, then the Reset Button.
+- At the GFCI outlet for the bathroom press the Test button, then the Reset Button.

-- If the GFI does not reset then the GFI outlet may need to be replaced.
+- If the GFCI does not reset then the GFCI outlet may need to be replaced.

-- If the GFI resets OK then see if the bathroom light fixture is working.
-If not the GFI still may have a problem – maybe.
+- If the GFCI resets OK then see if the bathroom light fixture is working.
+If not the GFCI still may have a problem – maybe.

-- Bathroom light fixtures are not required to be protected by GFI unless the fixture is in close proximity to the bathtub or shower.
+- Bathroom light fixtures are not required to be protected by GFCI unless the fixture is in close proximity to the bathtub or shower.

 - The light switch should be tested to see if it is getting power to one of the terminals.